T-COL: Generating Counterfactual Explanations for General User Preferences on Variable Machine Learning Systems: Problem Description

-General user preferences are not constraints on certain feature values and they are to some extent related to the user's personality.
+General user preferences are not constraints on certain feature values and they are related to the user's personality and behavioral habits.
 As a result, these preferences do not usually change with tasks or scenarios.